Sandstone Characteristics

 Yes.
 Maurizio, USA |

-(or even an opinion) regarding the comparative heat resistance of granite
+information (or even an opinion) regarding the comparative heat resistance

-and Silestone)?
-Because I would wanted a very light colored countertop,
+(such as zodiaq and Silestone)?
+Because I would wanted a very

 R1: Dear Marianne: